simbricks/simbricks-examples/hwaccel-class-project/README.md

 ## Using the Environment
 The project repository is set up with a [dev container](https://containers.dev/) configuration file that makes running the container environment relatively easy.
+The [configuration file](../.devcontainer.json) is located in the root directory of this repository.

 ### vscode
 The easiest way to use this is with [vscode](https://code.visualstudio.com/) and